trulia/hologram/README.md

   `all` sets it to show sub navigation for all sections. `all` can be a bit much, you'll probably want `section`.

+* **exit_on_warnings**: (optional) Hologram displays warnings when there are issues with your docs (e.g. if a component's parent is not found, if the _header.html and/or _footer.html files aren't found) If you want Hologram to exit on these warnings, set the value to 'true' (Default value is 'false')

 ##### Example config file